logo for volleyballadvisors.com

 Volleyball Strategies - Why do We Use Untraditional Training Methods?

-The science of learning also supports this fact.
-We build motor skills as we repeat specific skills.
 For example outside hitting requires different motor skills than right side hitting.
-If we learn one of them, we don't automatically learn the other one.
+If we learn one of them, it doesn't mean we automatically learn the other one too.
+Motor skills for those two are different, so we need to practice them both.

 Conclusion for Volleyball Strategies in Skills Training

-If the coach uses conventional coaching methods, it should not mean resisting change and denying trying anything new.
+However, if the coach uses more conventional coaching methods, it should not automatically mean resisting change or denying new methods without trying.

 It is good to remember the common denominator for the most successful coaches is they are constantly willing to learn new - they feel they are students of the game all the time, no matter how experienced they are.